One Theme, Three Styles: Spring Garden

-In my last post, I talked about the difference between theme and style, and in this post, I want to give an example of these differences in action.
+In a recent post, we talked about the difference between theme and style.
+It was an overview of the definitions and how to incorporate elements into your event.
+In this post, we want to give an example of these differences in action.

-To show this, I want to give three examples — a One Theme, Three Ways type thing.
+To show this, we want to give three examples: a “one theme, three ways type thing.”
 The chosen theme is Spring Garden!
 The chosen styles are modern, elegant, and rustic.

-There are a few elements I wanted to be the same in each example:
+There are a few elements shared across each example:

 How different can they be?
 Lets see!

-Modern style focuses on clean and crisp lines and colors.
+Modern style focuses on crisp lines and minimalism.
 White is often the most utilized color in modern design, and both example photos feature white linens and decor pieces.
-Both also feature clean angles in the tables and in the frames for the drapes.
-The decorators in the second photo chose rectangular stands and vases for their flowers, another modern element, and the bright flowers in the first photo give the table a very upbeat and contemporary look.
+Both also feature right angles in the tables and in the frames for the drapes.
+The designers in the second photo chose rectangular stands and vases for their flowers, another modern element, and the bright flowers in the first photo give the table a very upbeat and contemporary look.

 Rustic style is often cozy and homey, and a rustic event is no different.
-Elements often look natural, handmade, and warm.
-This is obvious in the wooden table and chairs, the burlap accents, and the flowers and leaves that look like they were pulled directly from a field or strewn carelessly across the table.
+Elements are natural and warm, and if they aren’t handmade, they look like they are.
+This is obvious in the wooden table and chairs, the textured accents, and the flowers and leaves that look like they were pulled directly from a field or strewn carelessly across the table.
 This has the effect of looking effortless and comfortable, two of the charms of a rustic style.